Crowdfunding Success Stories: Campaigns That Reached Their Goals

 Crowdfunding campaigns are effective enough to stand on their own or work alongside other fundraising efforts.

-Still not convinced?
-There are hundreds of crowdfunding examples that have met—or exceeded—their goals and brought about hope and change.
+Still not convinced that crowdfunding is the best option for your project, cause, or expense?
+There are hundreds of crowdfunding examples that have met their goals and brought about hope and change.

-We’ll look at 7 successful crowdfunding campaigns and how grateful they were for reaching their goals!
+We’ll look at 7 successful crowdfunding campaigns and how they showed appreciation for reaching their goals!

 Initial Fundraising Goal: $8,000